+3. Beginning in 2025, the rate for the System Operations Real-Time Dispatch Charge will be calculated by dividing the annual GMC revenue requirement allocated to this service category net the proportional projected TOR Charges by forecast annual gross absolute value of MWh of real-time energy flows of CAISO, EIM, and EDAM Market Participants.

+4. Beginning in 2025, the rate for the System Operations Balancing Authority Area Services Charge will be calculated by dividing the annual GMC revenue requirement allocated to this service category, net the proportional projected TOR Charges, by forecast annual gross absolute value of MWh of real-time energy flows on the CAISO Controlled Grid.

-3. The rate for the CRR Services Charge will be calculated by dividing the annual GMC revenue requirement allocated to this service category by the forecast annual sum of awarded MW of CRRs per hour.
+5. The rate for the CRR Services Charge will be calculated by dividing the annual GMC revenue requirement allocated to this service category, net the projected CRR Auction Bid Fees, by the forecast annual sum of awarded MW of CRRs per hour.

-The rates for the foregoing charges shall be adjusted automatically each year, effective January 1 for the following twelve (12) months, in the manner set forth in Part D of this Schedule.
+The rates for the foregoing charges will be adjusted automatically each year, effective January 1 for the following twelve (12) months, in the manner set forth in Part D of this Schedule.

 *****